martiinz/cppcheck-docker/README.md

+# cppcheck-docker

 Docker image for cppcheck - a static analysis tool for C++

 See <http://cppcheck.sourceforge.net>

 This docker image might be useful for continuous integration scenarios where one does not want to install cppcheck on all slave nodes.

+The docker repository can be found here: <https://hub.docker.com/r/stefanhudelmaier/cppcheck/>

 # Available tags